Minnesota Marijuana Doctors | Minneapolis, St. Paul | Medical Cannabis Certification

 We offer continued comprehensive care for all patient's conditions, including those who have their medical cannabis certification and have qualified for the Medical Cannabis Program.
 Ongoing follow-up and care for the qualified conditions is required under Minnesota law.
 This care may be covered by your health care plan.
 We will need to carry out at least one follow-up several months after the certification visit in order to report your progress to the Minnesota Department of Health Office of Medical Cannabis as required.
 This visit may be billed to your health care plan.
 All non-covered co-pays and deductibles incurred for this required follow-up will be covered by the certification fee paid initially.

 Please call our office at 952-933-8900 if you have any questions about our program before you come for your appointment.
-If you can't reach our main number, please call our cannabis coordinator Mary on her direct phone line: 952-994-9052.
+If you can't reach our main number, please call our cannabis coordinator Merrie on her direct phone line: 952-994-9052.

 Minnesota Medical Cannabis Program